jjGG/OmicsBio435/README.md

 In this repos here we will develop the Bio435_week2

+__GOALS for Week 2:__
+* know what is git and github
+* clone the proposed repository and commit some changes at various positions ** add your phone Nr and push it to the main branch
+** in the assignment folder add a folder with your group names and do the exercise in R ** commit your code and your results as well

 Some useful online Tutorials to get familiar w/ git and github (commented):

 Datacamp: